LibreRouterOrg/watchdog-fw/README.md

 To use the LibreRouter to program the hardware watchdog you need to install avrdude-6.1 installed in the LibreRouter.
 Version 6.3 of avrdude does not work to program from the LibreRouter.
-You may use the avrdude_6.1-3_mips_24kc.ipk that is in this repository installing the dependencies from the openwrt repositories.
+You may use the avrdude_6.1-3_mips_24kc.ipk that is in this repository in the misc directory, installing its dependencies from the openwrt repositories.

 Copy avrdude.conf to /root/.avrduderc in the LibreRouter (is important to use this name!)
 This has the gpio configurations of the programmer.